fengqie/oTree_learning_experience/README.md

 5. If you've gotten this far in deploying the experiment, please refer to **Document_Server setup_Windows Server (advanced)**.
 If you still have problems, ask the ChatGPT.
 ## S4 My Case

-Ask me for the program.
+Please refer to the file.